THE ULTIMATE BACK WORKOUT GUIDE

-In this comprehensive guide to back workouts, I’ll give you an overview of the different target muscles that make up the back, and show you the best back-specific exercises and strength training workouts to ensure you’re getting a complete workout.
+In this comprehensive guide to back workouts, I’ll give you an overview of the different target muscles of the posterior chain that make up the back, and show you the best back-specific exercises and strength training workouts to ensure you’re getting a complete workout routine.

 Here are the topics I’ll cover in this back training guide:

-Before we begin talking about back-focused exercises and workouts, let’s review back muscle anatomy so you’ll be oriented as we begin to talk about which region or muscle of the back we’re targeting with each move.
+Before we begin talking about back-focused exercises and workouts for muscle growth, let’s review back muscle anatomy so you’ll be oriented as we begin to talk about which region or muscle of the back we’re targeting with each move.

 1) BACK MUSCLES ANATOMY

-The back is made up of 5 important muscle groups, all of which we need to hit in our training.
+The back is the largest muscle in the upper body and is made up of 5 important muscle groups, all of which we need to hit in our training.

-These are the lats, the upper and lower traps, the low back/erector spinae, the rotator cuff and the teres major.
-I’ll use my handy Muscle Markers to illustrate where you can find each of these on your body.
+These are the lats, the upper and lower traps, the low back/erector spinae, the rotator cuff muscles and the teres major.
+I’ll use my handy Muscle Markers to illustrate where you can find each of these primary muscles on your body.